-- 1. Command,
+- 1. Command

-- 2. Operations,
+- 2. Operations

-- 3. Planning,
+- 3. Planning

-- 4. Logistics and Finance and Administration,
+- 4. Logistics and Finance and Administration

-- 5. Policy is an external decision-making group comprised of University of Guelph's Executive Team.
+- 5. Policy is an external decision-making group comprised of the University of Guelph's Executive Team.

 These functions apply whether managing a routine event or emergency, organizing for a major non-emergency event, or managing a response to a major on campus disaster.

-Each of these functions may be managed by a dictated Response Team or when the Emergency Operations Control Group (EOC) is activated the chair is responsible for managing the response in conjunction with the senior administrators of the EOC group.
+Each of these functions may be managed by a dedicated Response Team or when the Emergency Operations Control Group (EOC) is activated.
+The chair is responsible for managing the response in conjunction with the Executive CCG group.